- Start date: 10 January 2022

 The implementation and continued use of novel food technologies depend, in part, on public acceptance of the technology.
 Although risk and benefit perceptions have been found as important drivers of consumer acceptance of different food technologies, recent research concludes that knowledge, as well as perceived trust in institutions and supply chains, influence public acceptance either directly or indirectly via risk or benefit perceptions.
 In relation to building knowledge, this cannot be achieved by sharing subject-specific information on one occasion but rather gradually with deliberative, participatory, and transparent approaches.

-In partnership with the British Plant Breeding Society, the research team will work with citizens to improve the public’s knowledge on plant breeding and novel breeding methods, and understand the needs regarding a transparent food system that involves the implementation of novel technologies.
+In partnership with the British Society of Plant Breeders, the research team will work with citizens to improve the public’s knowledge on plant breeding and novel breeding methods, and understand the needs regarding a transparent food system that involves the implementation of novel technologies.

 The outcomes of the project will inform policies that ensure the successful integration of novel plant breeding methods into the UK food system.